2024 FAQs for Applicants

 Who selects the artists?

 Proposals will be juried by a panel led by the Artistic Director which consists of an Art Shanty Projects board member representative, local artists, curators, and past participants using the artistic criteria listed in the open call.
-You can see the 2022 jurors on our website, for reference (the 2023 jurors will be announced after artists have been selected).
+You can see the 2023 jurors on our website, for reference (the 2024 jurors will be announced after artists have been selected).
 Jurors receive an honorarium for their work.
+More info here on how to become a juror!

 How many shanties will there be?